FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 ---
 ## Conclusion

-Faced with a larger number of project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s needing FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification, it is necessary to establish a process for ranking and prioritizing these project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s.
+Faced with a larger number of project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s needing FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification, it is necessary to establish a process for ranking and prioritizing these project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s.
 The recipe, besides reminding the benefits of making their data FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/), provided suggestions for assisting(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html) in establishing a prioritization procedure.
-Hence, the aim of the recipe was to provide the readers with a wider perspective of criteria they could use for ordering project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s or datasets for FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification and enable them to personalize the ranking of factors based on their needs or requirements.
+Hence, the aim of the recipe was to provide the readers with a wider perspective of criteria they could use for ordering project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s or datasets for FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification and enable them to personalize the ranking of factors based on their needs or requirements.
 Additionally, it provides the readers with a score(URL_TO_INSERT_RECORD http://purl.uniprot.org/core/)(URL_TO_INSERT_RECORD https://core.ac.uk)card template that may be translated and used for their use cases.

 ### What to read next?